KennyZhangatang/KennyBluestampPortfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BhGjILsohk8?si=OxTlA4F_4tes0roK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+For my first milestone, I successfully programmed a button to turn on an LED and display a message in the Arduino IDE’s serial monitor when pressed.
+This tested basic input and output, forming the foundation for my full project.
+The components used were a push button, LED, resistor, and an Arduino Uno.
+Next, I plan to add more elements like a buzzer and use state variables to manage multiple outputs and interactions.

 # Starter Project
 <iframe width="560" height="315" src="https://www.youtube.com/embed/i_Qjy-UGgfA?si=mueceY7raRXJ3AkQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>